 Marketers spend much of the day monitoring marketing campaigns and outcomes, fine-tuning our strategies and tactics along the way.
-Marketing organizations look at pipeline, conversion, lead generation, diving into any and all analytics that can offer profound insight into customer preferences and trends.
-For all of it though, we may know “what” is happening, but usually not “why”.
+Marketing organizations look at pipeline, conversion, and lead generation, diving into any and all analytics that can offer profound insight into customer preferences and trends.
+For all of it though, we may know “what” is happening, but usually not “why.”

-In the consumer world, the last few years have demonstrated serious hardships for legacy and retail brands, who try to rest on their laurels with existing distribution channels, larger share of shelf, more brand awareness, and often times better price.
-Yet, more than 90% of them lose market share in most cases to private labels and startups that are nimbler and more in tune with what their customers want.
+In the consumer world, the last few years have demonstrated serious hardships for legacy and retail brands that try to rest on their laurels with existing distribution channels, larger share of shelf, more brand awareness, and often times better pricing.
+Yet, more than 90% of them lose market share to private labels and startups that are nimbler and more in tune with what their customers want.

 But how do we get there?

-Enter advanced analytics for the marketer.
-Despite the fact that marketers spend a significant amount of time and resources on analytics already, leveraging the $2B marketing analytics software market, many marketers still feel like they are staring into a gaping hole.
-Market intelligence platforms are typically limited to social analytics based on pre-determined keywords.
+Enter advanced analytics techniques for the marketer.
+Despite the fact that marketers spend a significant amount of time and resources on analytics already, leveraging the $2B marketing analytics software market, many still feel like they are staring into a gaping hole.
+Market intelligence platforms are typically limited to social analytics based on predetermined keywords.
 Search engines will surface competitor press releases and community-generated databases of company ratings and management reviews.
 A separate search yields signals of innovation, patent filings, and other business updates.
 HubSpot, Salesforce, and other tools give you an indication of your marketing performance.

-Advanced analytics ties this all together.
-Connecting disparate and disconnected unstructured and structured data sets with new developments in Natural Language Processing and AI will extract context and surface real consumer sentiment, trends and predictive insights that can inform your marketing.
+Advanced marketing and analytics ties this all together.
+Connecting disparate and disconnected unstructured and structured data sets with new developments in Natural Language Processing and AI will extract context and surface real consumer sentiment, trends, and predictive insights that can inform your marketing.